Englefield, Berkshire: Battle of Englefield

 In 870, the village was the site of the Battle of Englefield.
 This was fought between the Anglo-Saxons, under Æthelwulf, Ealdorman of Berkshire, and the Danes, and resulted in a resounding victory for the Saxons.
 The battle was the first of a series in the winter of 870–1.
 The village may have been named after the battle, Englefield meaning "English field".

 Englefield House

 Englefield House was the home of the Englefield family, supposedly from the time of King Edgar and certainly until the Elizabethan era when the present building was erected.
 The house eventually passed to the Benyon family, as part of the largest privately owned estate in West Berkshire.

 Village

 In the late 19th century, Richard Fellowes Benyon rebuilt the villagers' houses as a model estate village and provided them with such amenities as a swimming pool, soup kitchen and a new school.
 Today the estate, owned by a family company, the Englefield Estate, covers some 14000 acres.
-The village relies on and contributes to the amenities and organisations in Theale and Tilehurst as well as Reading which bound it to the south and east.
+The village relies on and contributes to the amenities and organisations in Theale and Tilehurst, which bound it to the south and east, as well as Reading.